stiglers-eponym/BeamerPresenter/README.md

 for the audience.
 Additional information on the control screen includes a clock, a timer for the presentation, and previews of the next slides.

-This software uses the Qt framework and the PDF engines MuPDF and/or poppler.
+This software uses the Qt framework and the PDF engines MuPDF or poppler.

 ## Features (selection)
 * modular user interface: adapt for your presentation style and technical equipment (number of monitors, extra information for the speaker, input devices, ...)